 Local zoning regulations dictate the permitted use of a property.
 The type of property (for example, office building, shopping centre or multi-use building) and relevant zoning laws can be used to determine the best use of the property.
 Variances to local zoning regulations may sometimes be obtained, with some effort.
-In certain municipalities, historic buildings are regulated, making it difficult to modify their appearance or demolish them.
+In certain municipalities, historic buildings are regulated, requiring consent of landmarks or similar historic preservation boards to modify their appearance or demolish them.

 Local zoning laws typically dictate: